Last Updated on January 2, 2021 by Lori Geurin

 Oil Pulling Can Help If You Have Mercury Fillings

-In recent years it has reemerged in the field of holistic health.
-In the midst of my battle with Lyme disease 2 different doctors recommended I start oil pulling daily because of my struggle with detoxing and the fact that I had mercury fillings in my mouth.
+In recent years oil pulling has reemerged in the field of holistic health.
+In the midst of my battle with Lyme disease, two different doctors recommended I start oil pulling daily because of my struggle with detoxing and the fact that I had mercury fillings in my mouth.
 Mercury is highly toxic, and after hearing this suggestion a few times, I finally had them removed a couple of months ago.

 If you’re interested in getting your fillings replaced with natural fillings like I did you can search online for a “holistic dentist”.
 Dr. Robert Sexauer is the dentist who was recommended to me and he did a great job!
 He’s a very kind and intelligent man who cares about his patient’s total health and is great to explain the process.
 Because of what I’ve learned if our kids ever need to get a filling I will make sure the fillings are natural and not made of mercury.

 Each day I do oil pulling for 20 minutes.
 This may sound like a long time, but once you get used to the process it’s not bad at all.
 I actually look forward to it because I know I’m doing something that can improve my health (and having a brighter smile isn’t bad either).

 I like to use organic coconut oil, but you can also use sesame or olive oil.
 Many sources say to use one tablespoon, but I’ve found that taking a couple of teaspoons is plenty.
 Otherwise, you’re going to need to spit out half of the oil before the 20 minutes are up.

 How To Do Oil Pulling With Coconut Oil:

 - Put 1 or 2 teaspoons (or up to 1 tablespoon) of oil in your mouth.
 If you use coconut oil, because it is solid at room temperature, you may need to chew it a bit at first to help to get it in a liquid form.